Decay of the Weyl curvature in expanding black hole cosmologies: Introduction

 In this paper we do not yet give an existence proof of solutions to \eqref{eq:eve:lambda:intro} in $\mathcal{R}$.
-The theorem establishes what one expects to be the first part of a larger \emph{bootstrap}, or \emph{continuous induction} argument.
-The task of the second part is to establish the converse, namely that \emph{assuming} a $\mathrm{L}^4$-bound on the Weyl curvature, we can \emph{prove} the $\mathrm{L}^\infty$, and $\mathrm{L}^4$-estimates (\emph{\textbf{BA}}) on the connection coefficients, \emph{under suitable assumptions on the characterisitc initial data}.
-This, and the resulting asymptotics, are the subject of a forthcoming paper; see also Section~\ref{sec:intro:preview}.
+The theorem establishes what we expect to be the first part of a larger \emph{bootstrap}, or \emph{continuous induction} argument.
+The task of the second part is to establish the converse, namely that \emph{assuming} $\mathrm{L}^4$-bounds on the Weyl curvature, we seek to \emph{prove} the $\mathrm{L}^\infty$, and $\mathrm{L}^4$-estimates (\emph{\textbf{BA}}) on the connection coefficients, \emph{under suitable assumptions on the characterisitc initial data}.
+In a simplified and restricted --- yet very instructive --- setting, this is achieved in \cite{schlue:optical}; see Section~\ref{sec:optical} for further comments.

+\begin{remark} The assumptions on the initial data in the Theorem are made on the spacelike hypersurface $\Sigma_{r_0}$.
+In the context of the non-linear problem described on page~\pageref{quote:stability:sds:goursat} geometric initial data is prescribed on the characteristic null hypersurfaces $\mathcal{C}\cup\overline{\mathcal{C}}$.
+Proceeding similarly to \CCh{2} we can derive from the null constraint equations --- and now using the exponential decay of the energy density as defined in \Ceq{2.70} --- the precise behaviour of all geometric along the cosmological horizons, and we expect that analogously to the scalar case --- see Section~4.2 in \cite{glw} --- the ``local redshift effect'' (due to the positive ``surface gravity'') can be exploited to prove a local existence result up to $\Sigma_{r_0}$, such that all decay properties towards $\iota^+$ are inherited.
+Besides a direct application to the Weyl curvature, the above theorem may also be applied to Weyl fields corresponding to suitable renormalisations of the Weyl curvature.
+These constructions are independent of the results in this paper. \end{remark}